mendix/docs/content/howto/mobile/setting-up-apple-push-notification-server.md

 ### 3.5 Configuring APNs in Your Application

 For the last step, you need to configure APNs within your application.
-This can be done by signing into your application as a user with Administrator role and navigating to the **PushNotifications_Administration** page that was set up in the [Setting Up the Project Security for Your Module](implementation-guide#setting) section of *How to Implement Push Notifications*.
+This can be done by signing into your application as a user with Administrator role.

 To configure your APNs, complete the following steps: